How do I use it? A quick Condor tutorial

 The notifications can get overwhelming for large jobs, since you get one email per completed process.
-You can adjust this by setting the "notify" attribute in your submit description file.
+You can adjust this by setting the "notification" attribute in your submit description file.
 Valid options are "Always", "Complete" (the default), "Error", and "Never".
 For example:

-notify = Error
+notification = Error

 ...will cause email to only be sent in the event the job encounters an error.